Your Guide to Mosquito & Tick Defense: DEET vs. Picaridin vs. Permethrin

 - Cons:

-- Must be applied in advance and fully dry (2–4 hours)
+- Must be applied ahead of time and allowed to dry completely

-- Only protects treated fabric; exposed skin still needs topical repellent
+- Only protects the treated fabric; exposed skin still needs a topical repellent

 Safety & Skin Tips

-- Patch-test new repellents on your inner forearm if you have sensitive skin.
+- Patch-test a new repellent on a small area first if you have sensitive skin.

-- Apply only to intact skin—avoid cuts, scrapes, and eyes.
+- Apply only to intact skin—avoid cuts, scrapes, irritated skin, eyes, and mouth.

 - Use just enough—a light, even coating is all you need.

-- Wash off indoors with soap and water to remove residue and prevent irritation.
+- Wash treated skin with soap and water once indoors.

-- Watch for reactions: if a rash or burning occurs, wash off and consider seeing your dermatologist.
+- If a rash, burning, swelling, or irritation occurs, wash the product off and consider checking with your dermatologist.

 Quick-Reference Chart